-Did you know from 1 January 2021, all Complying Development Certificate Applications must be submitted through the NSW Planning Portal?
-Find out more about E-planning with City of Newcastle.
+All Complying Development Certificate Applications must be submitted through the NSW Planning Portal.
+Find out more on our Lodging an Application information page.

 What is Complying Development?

 Complying development must meet the predetermined development standards within a planning instrument.
 A Complying Development application can be determined by Council Certifiers or an Accredited Certifier.

 Most complying development is contained within State Environmental Planning Policy (Exempt and Complying Development Codes), referred to on these pages as ‘The Code SEPP'.

 Complying development can be carried out in most parts of the local government area, except for some environmentally sensitive land, national parks and land containing heritage items.